ReubenGrobler/PJWD-Online-Store-Demo/README.md

     port: 3306,
 });
 ```
-Please note that the password referred to here is the password you used for the MySQL connection during creation.
-Additionally, the code can be found roughly at the top of the file.
+<sub>*Please note that the password referred to here is the password you used for the MySQL connection during creation.
+Additionally, the code can be found roughly at the top of the file.</sub>

 10. Open Command Prompt (Windows)/Terminal (macOS/Linux) and navigate to the directory where you extracted the files.
 You should be in the `Phase 2` directory.
 On Windows, an example directory path is as follows:
 `C:\Users\John\Documents\Phase 2>`
 11. Run the command `node server.js`